-Several types of cooking appliances are used in KZRV products; a drop-in stove with two or three burners, a standard oven with three top burners or stove with top burner piezo lighter .These appliances operate with propane gas only, never natural gas or methane.
+Several types of cooking appliances are used in KZRV products; a drop-in stove with two or three burners in the outside kitchen, and a standard oven with three top burners with piezo lighter.
+Oven has a standing pilot, must be lit with match or hand held lighter.
+These appliances operate with propane gas only, NEVER natural gas or methane.